raspberrypilearning/green-goals/en/step_6.md

 --- /task ---

-Get the **Water Panda** sprite to point straight up so it only moves up and down the Stage, and only rotates left and right.
+Program the **Water Panda** sprite to point straight up so it only moves up and down the Stage, and only rotates left and right.

 --- task ---